Mars Landers

 Landing date: 2018

 Insight was a small lander inspired by the Phoenix structure.
-The main goal of the mission was to study the inside of the red planet and provide insight into the internal structure.
+The main goal of the mission was to study the inside of the red planet and provide insight into its internal structure.
 The resemblance to the Phoenix lander can be seen in both the aeroshell and the parachute, which are both identical in size.
 Over the mission, time InSight measured several Marsquakes and took sound recordings of the Martian wind.

 Perseverance